 How to make a Seafood Bake:

 Light cream may not be easy to find in many areas.
 I substituted the light cream with heavy cream to make the recipe easier to prepare.
-Heavy cream is a choice and make the texture of the seafood bake a bit fluffier.
-You may choose to add low fat milk to the heavy cream if you prefer a less fluffier texture.
+Heavy cream is a choice and makes the texture of the seafood bake a bit fluffier.
+You may choose to add low-fat milk to the heavy cream if you prefer a less fluffy texture.

 As far as seafood, any firm fish might work.
-I would recommend to use Parmesan cheese for its texture, sharpness and dryness.
+I would recommend using Parmesan cheese for its texture, sharpness, and dryness.
 Grated Parmesan cheese is a great addition to many dishes.
 The cheese binds all the ingredients by creating a delicious, mouthwatering creamy taste.

 Cooking with seafood

 Cooking with seafood is easy.
 Always buy fresh and cook your seafood with fresh herbs and spices.
 Cooking with seafood can be fun and easy if you love seafood.
 Meals prepared with seafood can be ready in minutes and under an hour.